 - Supervise employees and create a positive work environment

 - Promote excellent leadership skills in self and others

 What Is the Job Demand for Endangered Species Biologists?

 Once again, the statistics do not differentiate between those with biology qualifications.
 All STEM (science, technology, engineering, math) subjects are in high demand and are expected to continue to be so.
-In the USA, between 2014 and 2024, demand will grow around 5% which is about the national average.
-Candidates may find variation depending on their field of study.
+The job demand for endangered species biologists is expected to increase by 5 percent between 2020 and 2030.* Candidates may find variation depending on their field of study.
 States with the highest employment levels are California (with over 8,000 individuals), Maryland (with around 3,500) and Massachusetts (with around 1,500 employees).